Investigation Discovery (European TV channel): Africa

 Since 2011, Investigation Discovery Africa launched on DStv channel 171, in October 2014, it was announced that Investigation Discovery will broadcast in HD.

 In 2014, Investigation Discovery launched on Azam TV, StarTimes, Kwese TV and GOtv (since 2019).
-Investigation Discovery launched on Zuku TV on 16 November 2021, along with e.tv Africa and Africanews.

 France

 Since 15 December 2015, the channel is available exclusively to SFR TV subscribers, as a part of a deal between SFR and Discovery.
+In June 2024, HBO Max was launched in France, and the channel was made available trough the service for all HBO Max subscribers.

 Netherlands and Flanders

 Investigation Discovery replaced Discovery Travel & Living in the Netherlands and Flanders on 4 July 2011.
 An HD-simulcast started through Ziggo in the Netherlands on 8 February 2017.

 Portugal

 Investigation Discovery launched in Portugal on 2 October 2018 exclusively on NOS.
+In February 2022, the channel was made available to MEO subscribers.
 The Portuguese feed has only local subtitles.

 Sweden

 Investigation Discovery had been broadcasting to Sweden since 2010, but was initially not widely available through major distributors.
 On 1 October 2014, it was added to the leading cable network Com Hem.
 It was added by satellite operator Canal Digital on 15 December.
 In January 2015, Discovery bought the terrestrial broadcasting license held by multicultural channel Kanal Global.
 That channel stopped broadcasting on 15 February 2015 and Investigation Discovery took over the license after that.
 The transaction was accepted by the Swedish Broadcasting Authority and the license is valid until 2020.

 On 1 June 2015 a localized version launched in Sweden with content adapted for the Swedish market.
 The first original Swedish programme to air on the channel was Brottscentralen, a live crime show produced by Aftonbladet.
 Brottscentralen premiered on Investigation Discovery on 31 August 2015.
 During its first seven months on air, the channel achieved a 0.5 percent share of viewing and reached 1.8 percent of the population each week.